Yoga For Energy:

 Salabhasana can benefit your lower and upper back, chest, core, hamstrings, and neck.

-1. To perform this pose, it's helpful to have a yoga mat for comfort while lying in the prone position.
-Alternatively you could also use a yoga blanket.
+1. Firstly, it’s helpful to have a yoga mat for comfort while lying in the prone position.
+Alternatively, you could also use a yoga blanket.

 2. Lye on the floor on your belly.
 Initially your arms will be out to the side, palms facing up on the mat, roughly at a 45 degree angle with your torso.